 Let's dive into this recipe on how to make zucchini chips in a dehydrator!
-This covers everything from slicing zucchini, to how to make these veggie chips salty and crispy, to what you need to know about dehydrators.
+This covers everything from slicing zucchini to how to make these veggie chips salty and crispy, to what you need to know about dehydrators.

-- Flavorful: Zucchini chips are versatile (that's why they are one of my favourite vegetables), you can make these chips with salt for a classic taste or add spices to make your favourite flavour, either way, they are healthy yet soo tasty!
+- Flavorful: Zucchini chips are versatile (that's why they are one of my favourite vegetables), you can make these chips with salt for a classic taste or add spices to make your favourite flavour, either way, they are healthy yet so tasty!

 Jump to: